seanwcom/Red-Graphite-for-Obsidian/README.md

 # Red Graphite for Obsidian.md
-A light theme for Obsidian.md, based on Bear.app's Red Graphite theme.
-Here's a screenshot.
-There are more below the instructions.
+A light and dark theme for Obsidian.md, based on Bear.app's Red Graphite theme.
+Here's a screenshot:

 ![Screenshot](./screenshot05.png)